wawszczakd/AWWW-project/README.md

 ## Overview

-This project is a web application developed as a part of a "Aplikacje WWW" (WWW Applications) course project.
+This project is a web application developed as part of the "Aplikacje WWW" (WWW Applications) course.
 The goal of the project is to create a user interface for the SDCC compiler.

 ### Features